Telrad Networks: 1996 to 2022

 In 1996, Nortel Networks acquired 20% stake in Telrad, with a focus on expanding the Nortel Solution Division globally.
 In March 2000, Nortel partnered with Koor Industries Ltd., a leading investment company, to establish Nortel Networks in Africa.
 As part of the agreement, they acquired Telrad Networks’ Nortel division.
 The company retained its proprietary product lines involving telephony systems production and integration.

 As broadband technology became more pervasive in the early 2000s, Telrad began to invest in broadband-related start-ups such as Aptonix, Be-Connected and Firebit.net, ultimately selling off controlling interests in these firms.
 By 2013, Telrad acquired the broadband wireless access (BWA) division of Alvarion Ltd., thereby inheriting a full 4G infrastructure product portfolio, including the BreezeMax and BreezeCOMPACT product lines.

 2022 to Present

-On 17 August 2022 the African technology infrastructure and services provider Liquid Intelligent Technologies finalized its 100% acquisition of Telrad, a technology and solutions company.
-Liquid have now seamlessly integrated Telrad's strong R&D programme and technology solutions in cyber security, data centres and wireless access technology with Liquid's existing portfolio of solutions.
+On 17 August 2022, Liquid Intelligent Technologies completed its acquisition of Telrad.
+Following the acquisition, Telrad's research and development and its products in cyber security, data centres and wireless access technology were brought under Liquid's portfolio.

 Liquid Intelligent Technologies is part of the wider Cassava Technologies group, a pan-African technology group with an eye for international growth through innovation and technological expansion.